Born Again (Black Sabbath album): Born Again Tour and Stonehenge props

 The tour is most infamous, however, for the gigantic Stonehenge props the band used.
 Iommi recalls in his autobiography that it was Butler's idea but the designers took his measurements the wrong way and thought it was meant to be life-size.
 Months later, while rehearsing for the tour at the Birmingham NEC, the stage set arrived.
 "We were in shock," writes Iommi.
 "This stuff was coming in and in and in.
 It had all these huge columns in the back that were as wide as your average bedroom, the columns in front were about 13 feet high, and we had all the monitors and the side fills as well as all this rock.
 It was made of fiberglass and wood, and bloody heavy."
-The set would be lampooned in Rob Reiner's 1984 rock music mockumentary This Is Spinal Tap, with the band having the opposite problem of having to use miniature Stonehenge stage props.
-Butler has said that he told the associate scriptwriter of the film the story of the band's performances with their "Stonehenge" stage props.
+Although it is said that the set is copied in Rob Reiner's 1984 rock music mockumentary This Is Spinal Tap, with the band having the opposite problem of having to use miniature Stonehenge stage props, this is untrue as the movie was filmed in late 1982 and a 20 minute demo of the film also including the Stonehenge scene being made even earlier that same year.
 In an interview for the documentary Black Sabbath: 1978–1992, Gillan claims Don Arden had the dwarf walk across the top of the Stonehenge props at the start of the show and, as the tape of the screaming baby faded away, fall back "from about thirty-five feet in the air on this big pile of mattresses.
 And then, 'Dong!'
 The bells start and the monks come out, the whole thing.
 Pure Spinal Tap."
 The band toured Europe first, playing the Reading Festival (a performance that is included on the 2011 deluxe edition of Born Again) and also playing in a bullring in Barcelona in September.
 Sabbath performed Gillan's hit with Deep Purple, "Smoke on the Water", on the tour, with Iommi explaining in his memoir, "it seemed like a bum deal for him not to do any of his stuff while he was doing all of ours.
 I don't know if we played it properly but the audience loved it.
 The critics moaned; it was something out of the bag and they didn't want to know then."
 In October, the band took the Stonehenge set to America but could only use a portion of it at most gigs because the columns were too high.
 The set was eventually abandoned.
 A music video for "Zero the Hero" was also released, featuring performance footage of the band onstage interspersed with scenes involving several grotesque characters performing experiments on a witless young man in a haunted house filled with rats, roosters and a roaming horse.